King Briefed On Progress In Economic Modernisation Implementation

-Amman, Nov.
-21 (Petra) His Majesty King Abdullah on Tuesday was briefed on progress in the implementation of the Economic Modernisation Vision (EMV), at a meeting attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday was briefed on progress in the implementation of the Economic Modernisation Vision (EMV), at a meeting attended by HRH Crown Prince Hussein.

-During the meeting, held at Al Husseiniya Palace and attended by Prime Minister Bisher Khasawneh and a number of concerned ministers, King Abdullah said moving forward with the Aqaba-Amman Water Desalination and Conveyance Project is a national priority.
+During the meeting, held at Al Husseiniya Palace and attended by Prime Minister Bisher Khasawneh and a number of concerned ministers, King Abdullah said moving forward with the Aqaba-Amman Water Desalination and Conveyance Project is a national priority, according to a Royal Court statement.

 His Majesty said the vision must produce tangible outcomes for Jordanians by improving services and completing projects.